-For the NEM, AEMO maintains a list of LILs identified primarily by interrogating AEMO's meter data for each region.
+For the NEM, any customers connected directly to the transmission network will be considered an LIL.
+For distribution connected loads, AEMO maintains a list of LILs identified primarily by interrogating AEMO's meter data for each region.
 A demand threshold of greater than 10 MW for greater than 10% of the latest financial year is used to identify those loads.
 This threshold aims to capture the most energy intensive consumers in each region.